RULES

 Studio Impact Award

-The Studio Impact Award recognizes a studio whose leadership, culture, and presence create a meaningful impact beyond performance.
+The Studio Impact Award recognizes a studio whose leadership, culture, and presence create a meaningful impact and performance.
 This award honors studios that uplift their dancers and contribute positively to the overall event experience and community.
 ID has partnered with Dancescend this season to offer a scholarship to their Mental Health Certification for the ID Studio Impact Award.

 Breakout Studio Award